riefer02/mezmo-logs-mcp/README.md

 Retrieve logs from Mezmo with comprehensive filtering options.

+**⭐ Smart Defaults**: Works out-of-the-box!
+When no timestamps are specified, automatically retrieves logs from the **last 4 hours** - perfect for debugging production issues.

 **Parameters:**

 - `count` (int, 1-10000): Number of logs to return (default: 50)